kyma-project/telemetry-manager/docs/contributor/arch/008-telemetry-flow-healthiness-status-api.md

 | GatewayThrottling                 | GatewayReceiverRefusedMetrics                                                                            |
 | Healthy                           | **not** (GatewayExporterDroppedMetrics **or** GatewayExporterEnqueueFailed **or** HighBufferUtilization **or** GatewayReceiverRefusedMetrics) |

->BufferFillingUp should not result in negative condition status.
-This reason would be aggregated as warning in telemetry module status
+> **NOTE:** `BufferFillingUp` should not result in a negative condition status.
+This reason would be aggregated as warning in the Telemetry module status.
 ### Gateway/Agent Communication

 The events mentioned above are about the Gateway Collector.
 Some other issues might happen with the Agent, like: